sauce-archives/help/docs/tools/appium/setups/ruby-testunit/setup-ruby-testunit-basic.md

 ---
-title: Testing on TestObject using Test::Unit
+title: Basic Setup on TestObject using Test::Unit
 layout: en
-permalink: docs/tools/appium/setups/testunit/
+permalink: docs/tools/appium/setups/testunit/basic/
 ---

 <h4 id="basic-setup">Basic Setup</h4>
 To begin testing on our platform with Ruby, you need to install the ruby library supporting Appium and also test-unit, a testing framework for Ruby.
 Install the dependencies by running:
 {% highlight bash %}